-As we can see, we implement without problem the access to the field name and the method Bark() of the class Dog from the body of the same class.
-Independently, if the namespace of the class Kid is the same as Dog, we can, from its body, access the field name and to call the method Bark() via the “dot” operator, applied to the reference dog of the object from type Dog.
+As we can see, we implement without problem access to the field name and the method Bark() of the class Dog from the body of the same class.
+From another class Kid, in the same namespace as Dog, we access the field name and call the method Bark() via the “dot” operator and the reference to the object of type Dog.

 Access Level "internal"

-When a member of some class is declared with access level internal, then this element from the class can be accessed from every class in the same assembly (i.e. in the same project in Visual Studio), but not from classes outside it (i.e. from other projects in Visual Studio – from the same solution or from a different solution).
+When a member of a class is declared with access level internal, then this element can be accessed from every class in the same assembly (i.e. in the same project in Visual Studio), but not from classes outside of it (i.e. from other projects in Visual Studio – either from the same solution or from a different solution).

-Not that if we have a Visual Studio project, all classes in it are from the same assembly and classes defined in different Visual Studio projects (in the same or in a different solution) are from different assemblies.
+Note that if we have a Visual Studio project, all classes in it are from the same assembly and classes defined in different Visual Studio projects (in the same or in a different solution) are from different assemblies.

-Below is the explanation about the access level internal:
+Below is the explanation of the access level internal: